 German Language Tests for International Students

-Now as you aim to fulfill all of these basic language requirements, firstly you’ll likely need to show that you have a solid command of the German language.
+Aspiring international students are likely to be required to prove they have a solid command of the German language.
 There are a variety of language tests that can demonstrate your proficiency in German, but it can be difficult to choose the right one.
 In this article, we’ll take a closer look at three of the most widely recognized German language tests: TestDaF, DSH, and telc Deutsch.

 1. Test Deutsch als Fremdsprache (TestDaF)

 The TestDaF is a standardized German language proficiency exam that most German universities require from non-native speakers.
-This exam measures your German language proficiency in reading, writing, listening, and speaking, with scores ranging from TDN 3 to TDN, and requires a minimum score of TDN 4 for admission in the majority of universities.
+This exam measures your German language proficiency in reading, writing, listening, and speaking, with scores ranging from TDN 3 to TDN 5.
+Most German universities require a minimum score of TDN 4 for admissions.
 This is one of the most used language tests in Germany.

 Hence, over 200 universities in Germany such as the Ludwig Maximilian University of Munich and the Free University of Berlin recognize the TestDaF, making it a valuable certification for international students who wish to pursue higher education opportunities in the country.